Image Optimization Guide – Web Design Best Practice

 - Use responsive images

-- Create unique file names
+- Create unique file names for each image

 - Learn about and serve next-gen images when able